 - Encourage your child to do something that they enjoy.
 When they’re having fun, they are less likely to spend time thinking about people and things that they miss.

-- Suggest talking to a friend, or their Big Sibling.
+- Suggest talking to a friend.
 Most veteran campers have dealt with homesickness in one way or another.
 Knowing they’re not the only one dealing with this can take the sting out of feeling a little lonely, and they might feel better when they cheer up someone else.

 We try hard to help your child make it through Camp because children who leave Camp may feel they’ve failed and, children who stay almost always adjust; they become our most enthusiastic campers!
 We are always available if you should have any concerns or questions.